marinapapa/DaNCES_framework/README.md

 All user-defined parameters are parsed by combining a series of .json files: *config.json* (simulation parameters), *imgui.json* (user interface parameters, for *Dear ImGui*), *prey.json* (prey parameters, here adjusted to starlings) and *predator.json* (predator parameters).
 Distance is measured in meters [m], time in seconds [s] and angles in degrees [deg].
 A *composed_config.json* file is created for each run (see *Data Collection* section below).
 If the user wants to run the model from the command line, a precomposed config file can be given through a 'config=composed_config.json' argument.

+To modify a large number of configs and run simulations across the parameter space using R is supported by [rDaNCES](https://github.com/marinapapa/rDaNCES) package.

 ## _Individual Actions (or ISC units)_

 Actions are the basic elements controlling the movement of each agent in the simulations.
 Each action adds to the steering vector that controls the motion of the agent, so that the final steering force is the weighted sum of all actions.
 Each action has each own user-defined parameters.
 Multiple actions are combined to create *states*.